crodier/software-blog/_posts/2023-01-01-thread-Dumps.md

 The bar chart displays the thread state for the prior 20 seconds.

-The "main" thread counts to one billion (RUNNING state) and then sleeps for three seconds (TIMED_WAIT state, Sleeping.)
+The "main" thread counts to one billion (RUNNING state) and then sleeps for three seconds (TIMED_WAIT state, sleeping.)
 This is why the main bar in the chart has blocks of purple followed by shorter green blocks.

 The purple blocks in the "main" bar reflect these